1903 Tour de France: Race overview

 In the fourth stage, Aucouturier had a clear lead and seemed set to win a third successive stage, but was caught using the slipstream of a car, and was removed from the race.
 Swiss Charles Laeser (who had abandoned in the 3rd stage) took the victory, becoming the first non-French winner.
 As in the third stage, the cyclists departed in two groups, and Laeser was in the second group because he was no longer contending for the general classification.
 Laeser finished more than 50 minutes after a group of six cyclists, but he had travelled the distance 4 minutes faster than them, so he was declared the winner.

 At that point, Garin was leading, with Émile Georget almost two hours behind.
 In the fifth stage, Georget had two flat tires, and fell asleep when he stopped at the side of the road to rest; he failed to finish.
 Thus Garin extended his lead by winning this stage, carrying nearly three hours' advantage into the final day's racing.
 Garin had requested other cyclists in the leading group to let him win the stage, but Fernand Augereau refused to do this.
 Garin then had Lucien Pothier throw down his bicycle in front of Augereau, who fell, and Garin then bent Augereau's rear wheel.
 Augereau quickly obtained a spare bike and continued to the finish, however Garin easily won the sprint.
-Augereau still received a prize of 100 francs from Velo-Sport Nantes for the fastest final kilometer of the stage in the Nantes velodrome.
+Augereau still received a prize of 100 francs from Velo-Sport Nantes for the fastest final kilometre of the stage in the Nantes velodrome.

 The last stage was the longest, at 471 km, and ran from Nantes to the small town of Ville-d'Avray, which lies between Versailles and Paris, instead of at the Parc des Princes velodrome.
 This was because of a bylaw forbidding road races to end on cycling tracks (a bylaw subsequently repealed in light of the race's success).
 Garin took his third stage win, and sealed overall victory by 2 hours 59 minutes 31 seconds: this remains the greatest margin of victory in the Tour de France.
-After celebrating with champagne, the riders cycled to Parc des Princes, where they made several laps of honour before an adoring crowd, to the sound of a bugle.
+After arriving at Ville-d'Avray the riders were given a board marked with their finishing time and cycled on to Parc des Princes where they made several laps of honour.
+That day, 19 July, saw a large crowd at the velodrome to watch the riders and an earlier 100-km cycle race.